verukami/verukami/README.md

 ### Hi there, I'm Verónica 👋

-I'm a UI Designer and a Junior Front-End Developer bases in Mexico city✨

-### About me
-After 10 years working as a designer I decided to come to the dark side deciding to do a Bootcamp and then I began to study on my own
+I'm a senior Product Designer with some Frontend knowledge with experience working remotely.
+I have experience working in creative agencies and I've worked in cross-functional teams in startups and tech companies.

+My latest experience is working as a Product Designer consultant at Concentrix, where I have participated in several projects such as mobile apps and web apps from different industries, helping to create the visual image as well as emphasizing the user experience.

 -  📚 Working to become a pro in CSS and React
 - 🌱Passionate about AI